charmed-kubernetes/kubernetes-docs/pages/k8s/metallb.md

 juju add-model metallb-system k8s-cloud
 ```

-Then you can deploy the MetalLB bundle:
+Then you can deploy the MetalLB charms:

 ```bash
 juju deploy metallb-controller